Spending more time than usual with parents or in-laws can be an eye opener.

 Ensure the property is within driving distance for you or other family members but more importantly, choose a property, which avoids loneliness.
 As the years pass, sadly we will all lose a parent.
 It is crucial we think about this scenario up front and ensure the parent who may be left is not suddenly isolated.
 Loneliness among the older generation could potentially be a health risk too.

 Finally, do not leave it too long if you are serious about relocating your parents.
-While it may be a thorny issue to address with them, you will be doing them a favour in the long run.
+While it may be a thorny issue to address with them, and you may not be sure where the best place for them to retire is, you will be doing them a favour in the long run.
 Too many families pretend there is not a problem and carry on as normal, only for something serious to happen which forces a move.
 What could have been a potentially exciting and new chapter in everyone’s lives – ‘choosing a new home with your parents’ – instead becomes a traumatic experience.

 We have scores and scores of examples in our villages where parents and their children have searched together for the perfect retirement home.
 This joint approach will often present the best end results for the whole family.